stas-sultanov/ms-ps-modules/sources/PowerPlatform/readme.md

 ## Purpose

-The module has been developed with the purpose to be used for automated management of Power Platform Environments.
+The module has been developed with the purpose to be used for automated management of Power Platform environments.

 ## Licensing